HackingHistory/hh-project-11ty-starter-kit/src/pages/My Story.md

 ---
 title: "Your story"
-description: "It's important for this project that it offer opportuniites for reflection."
+description: "It's important for this project that it offer opportunites for reflection."
 ---

 <!DOCTYPE html>